-During the first quarter of fiscal 2013, Income from continuing operations before income taxes and equity in net earnings of affiliated companies decreased compared to the first quarter of fiscal 2012.
-The decrease was principally driven by lower volumes and additional costs related to our acquisition of Norit in July 2012.
-These unfavorable items were partially offset by the addition of Purification Solutions and higher unit margins that resulted from price increases and a favorable product mix.
-Purification Solutions represents the Norit business.
+During the second quarter and first six months of fiscal 2013, Income from continuing operations before income taxes and equity in earnings of affiliated companies decreased compared to the second quarter and first six months of fiscal 2012.
+The decrease in both comparative periods was principally driven by lower volumes as a result of the challenging macroeconomic environment.
+The lower volumes were partially offset by the addition of the Purification Solutions segment.
+The Purification Solutions segment represents the Norit business that was acquired on July 31, 2012.